IndexCoreasmjit::CodeHolder

 This should never be called more than once.

-Error CodeHolder::copySectionData(
+Error CodeHolder::copy_section_data(

 void* dst,

-size_t dstSize,
+size_t dst_size,

-uint32_t sectionId,
+uint32_t section_id,

 )noexcept[¶]